Heng-Quan/Heng-Quan.github.io/researches.md

 Last Update: 5th Jun 2025

 ## Periodic extreme rainfall in a warmer climate due to stronger convectively-coupled waves
 We find a new phenomenon: Precipitation in tropical convective regions will transition to a ~10-day periodic oscillation with a ~100 mm/day magnitude in a 5 – 10 K warmer climate.
-This transition occurs in both GCM and idealized cloud-resolving model simulations, and can is explained in a low-order model by the intensification of large-scale convectively-coupled waves under global warming.
+This transition occurs in both GCM and idealized cloud-resolving model simulations, and is explained in a low-order model by the intensification of large-scale convectively-coupled waves under global warming.

 ![periodic_extreme_rainfall.jpg](https://heng-quan.github.io/figures/periodic_extreme_rainfall.jpg)